Prakhar-Jaiswal17/Aurora-Live-Wallpaper/README.md

 macOS Desktop Background                 ← Lowest
 ```

 This ensures the video plays behind desktop icons while remaining above the static desktop background.
 The window uses `collectionBehavior = [.canJoinAllSpaces, .stationary, .ignoresCycle]` to persist across Spaces and hide from Mission Control.
+When no live wallpaper is assigned to a display, the window content view is transparent (`NSColor.clear`), allowing the macOS system wallpaper to shine through natively.

 ## Architecture